luncher-team/FrontEnd-Leland-Rogers/README.md

-Run `yarn build` to build a production copy
+Run `npm build` to build a production copy